 For example, if your target audience is overweight then you can address their goal to lose weight.
 If your focus is on pregnant women then your service should be all about feeling good before and after birth.

-We frequently see that most clients are attracted to a combination of live classes, on-demand videos, and personal communication with their teachers.
+We frequently see that most people are attracted to a combination of live classes, on-demand videos, and personal communication with the creator.

 So here’s an example of what one of your membership plans could look like:

 Here are some more tips for creating an appealing service:

 Before you do a big launch, it’s beneficial to do a small “beta launch” and get first feedback from your friends and carefully-selected clients.
 Give them a discount, or even offer some classes for free.